jbakse/html_css_workshop/content/index.md

 		color: red;
 	}
 	```
-- Add a `<link>` tag to your HTML head so that chrome will use your css.
+- Add a `<link>` tag to your HTML head so that Chrome will use your css.
 	```html
 	<link rel="stylesheet" type="text/css" href="style.css" />
 	```